jrouwe/JoltPhysics.js/README.md

 ## Projects using JoltPhysics.js

 * [Babylon.js plugin](https://github.com/PhoenixIllusion/babylonjs-jolt-physics-plugin) - A plugin that replaces the default physics engine with Jolt.
-* [react-three-jolt](https://github.com/pmndrs/react-three-jolt) - Wraps Jolt to make it easy to use in react.
+* [react-three-jolt](https://github.com/pmndrs/react-three-jolt) - Wraps Jolt to make it easy to use in react-three-fiber.
+* [r3f-jolt](https://github.com/sajal353/r3f-jolt) - Another wrapper for react-three-fiber.

 ## License